Is Bari Safe for Tourists? What You Should Know Before You Go

 Is Bari Safe to Travel Alone?

-Moreover, Bari and Puglia both has relatively low levels of harassment and scams compared to other major tourist destinations in Italy.
+Moreover, Bari and Puglia both have relatively low levels of harassment and scams compared to other major tourist destinations in Italy.
 The city’s efforts to maintain a safe environment for tourists, combined with the helpfulness of locals, contribute to its positive safety perception.

 Is Puglia safe for tourists?